Škoda 15 cm K10 gun

 The Škoda 15 cm K10 was a naval gun of the Austro-Hungarian Empire that was used by the Austro-Hungarian Navy during World War I. The gun was actually 149.1 mm, but the classification system for artillery rounded up to the next highest centimeter.
 The 15 cm K10 was called cannon 149/47 by the Italians and was used by the Italian Navy as coastal artillery during World War II.

 Construction

-The Škoda 15 cm K10 was developed and built by Škoda at the Pilsen works.
+The Škoda 15 cm K10 was developed and built by Škoda Works in Plzeň.
 The barrel was made of steel with a horizontal sliding breech block and the gun used separate loading ammunition with a cartridge case and bagged charge.